eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-ssh-tunneling.md

 ```
 MD5:e0:3a:34:1c:68:ed:c6:bc:7c:ca:a8:67:c7:45:2b:19
 ```
-The fingerprints are prefixed with an alias of the hash algorithm that was used to calucate the fingerprint.
+The fingerprints are prefixed with an alias of the hash algorithm that was used to calculate the fingerprint.
 Ditto supports the following hash algorithms for public key fingerprints:  `MD5`, `SHA1`, `SHA224`, `SHA256`, `SHA384` and `SHA512`.

 Assuming the file `id_rsa.pub` contains the public key the following command produces a valid fingerprint that